ansys/pytwin/doc/source/index.rst

 allow you to:

 - Use the Twin Runtimes Core SDK to build your own consumption workflows based on atomic API calls, see :ref:`ref_index_api_sdk`
-- Get access and use the Twin Evaluate module, providing an higher level abstraction implmentation of Twin Runtimes consumption workflows for direct usage and integration, see :ref:`ref_index_api_evaluate`
+- Get access and use the Twin Evaluate module, providing an higher level abstraction implementation of Twin Runtimes consumption workflows for direct usage and integration, see :ref:`ref_index_api_evaluate`
 - Get familiar with the PyTwin functionalities through multiple examples available, see :ref:`ref_example_gallery`

 Documentation and issues